bemoje/bemoje-arr-del/readme.md

 # @bemoje/arr-del

-Remove an element from an array if present.
+Remove an element in place from an array, if present.

 #### Version